narad/knoblin/models/README.md

 ## Servo support rails

 Now that the servos can be attached to the pedal/amp pots, the servo is capable of turning the knob, but only if held in place.
+I designed the following rail for the Smraza 270 degree servos described [here](https://github.com/narad/robo-knob/tree/main/instructions#:~:text=use%20robo-knobs%3A-,Servos,-Servos%20are%20small).
+The servos mount to a pair of rails, attaching with M2 or M3-sized bolts, and can be slid horizontally along the rail to match the spacing of a row of knobs.

 <img src="https://github.com/narad/robo-knob/blob/main/models/images/rails.png?raw=true" width="600">

+### Thinking in 3D

+An issue sometimes arises when pedals have knobs are not arranged in a single row.
+Often times this means it's not possible to place a second rail support without it physically interfering with the first.
+In these cases the only way is up!
+By thinking of servos as occupying different "levels" and positioning a second rail above the first, we can build more flexible configurations of servos to handle most of these situations.
+Designing 3D printable scaffolds to support all the various knob arrangements would be nearly impossible, so instead I designed the rails to support LEGO-style mounts (using templates from [printablebricks](https://printablebricks.com/)).
+LEGO is modular, standardized, widely available, and relatively cheap for this application, so it seemed like a well-suited solution.

 ## Caps for Knobs